Flyers trade Farabee, Frost in deal with Flames

 Despite having a career year last season, Farabee was challenged by the Flyers in the summer to take the next step.
 His production tapered off in the second half, which made this season an important one for his future.

-The winger was recently a healthy scratch for three straight games as his scoring just hadn't been there.
+The winger was recently a healthy scratch for three straight games as his scoring and overall effectiveness just hadn't been there.
 Farabee, who turns 25 years old next month, was in the third year of a six-year, $30 million contract.

 Frost, 25, was a pending restricted free agent in the final year of his two-year, $4.2 million contract.
 The playmaking center had gone through his struggles with trying to appease head coach John Tortorella.
 Over time, it seemed to take a toll on Frost mentally.